dailystory/docs/articles/changelog/2020/may.md

 * move conversion to separate class file in funnel
 * add EmailSender for managing list of from addresses
 * Add exception if filename exceeds 256 characters
+* add support for managing a list of email senders

 ## May 13, 2020
 * initial check in for manage email senders